terix2k12/vocT1000/ReadMe.md

 # TODO
+	- BACKEND
+	- FRONTEND
 	- Infrastructure
+		- use license
+		- include frontend in docker-compose
 		- OPTIONS request shoud include cookie (else backend has to start new session every time)
 		- connect with github
 		- switch to typescript